App Server Feature

 does qbittorrent have a systemd service file?

-#2 Updated by bigfoot65 about 4 years ago
+#2 Updated by bigfoot65 over 4 years ago

 There is a systemd service file.
 It uses the command-line qbittorrent-nox -d which executes a binary file called qbittorrent-nox-bin.
 When doing a grp on qbittorrent, that's what shows up and not qbittorrent-nox.